Stack guides

 WordPress Creator Stack

 Use WordPress when owned content, SEO, and site control matter.
-Pair hosting with email, then add commerce, courses, or support tools only when the business needs them.
+Start with hosting, core pages, and email capture before adding commerce, support, or automation.

 Budget Creator Stack